 Implementing partners and their roles

-Mr. Hassan Sekajooro, the executive director of Men engage Uganda, the lead partner in the project said their role in the project is to see that men are fully represented and are brought at the forefront in ending the harmful practices.
+Mr. Hassan Sekajooro, the executive director, Men Engage Uganda, the lead partner in the project said that their role is to see that men are fully represented and are brought at the forefront in ending the harmful practices.
 He says they will ensure that men are supportive of women to ensure development.

-Mr. Mwesige Patrick, the team leader of UYAHF said that the organization being youth-led is going to mobilize the young people and ensure their full participation and engagement in the project so that they are empowered and have a voice.
+While Mr. Mwesige Patrick, the team leader, UYAHF said that the organization being youth-led is going to mobilize the young people and ensure their full participation and engagement in the project so that they are empowered and their voices are amplified.

-While for EASSI Mr. Sheilah Kawamara Mushangi explained that as a women-led organization, they will focus on addressing gender inequality challenges among young girls and women and see how they can amplify their voices in Kalangala through the project.
+And Sheilah Kawamara Mishambi, the Executive Director – EASSI explained that as a women-led organization, they will focus on addressing gender inequality challenges among young girls and women and see how they can amplify their voices in Isingiro through the project.